haiku/website/content/blog/anarchos/2024-04-09_an_odissey_to_port_compcert.md

 Success !

-Now i try to use standard headers (an include to <stdio.h>:
+Now I try to use standard headers (an include to <stdio.h>:
 ```
 ccomp test.c
 In file included from /boot/system/develop/headers/posix/sys/types.h:11,